Tobacco politics: Australia

 In Australia, tobacco companies have faced several lawsuits, although not to the scale of litigation in the United States.
 In 1991, the Federal Court found advertisements denying environmental smoke to be misleading.
 In the 1999 case Nixon v.
-Philip Morris (Australia) Ltd, plaintiffs claimed tobacco companies misled them on the risks of smoking, although Courts ruled the case could not continue as representative proceedings (similar to class action lawsuits in the United States).
+Philip Morris (Australia) Ltd, plaintiffs claimed tobacco companies misled them on the risks of smoking, although the Courts ruled the case could not continue as representative proceedings (similar to class action lawsuits in the United States).
 Personal injury cases are less common in Australia, as unsuccessful plaintiffs must pay the legal fees of the defendant, less profit incentives exist for Australian lawyers, and momentum from successful tobacco litigation has not been generated.

 McCabe v British American Tobacco (2002) was the first personal injury case outside the United States to win a verdict against a tobacco company.
-The plaintiff Rolah McCabe, who was diagnosed with lung cancer, claimed British American Tobacco Australia misled her in estimating the risk for smoking cigarettes.
+The plaintiff, Rolah McCabe, who was diagnosed with lung cancer, claimed British American Tobacco Australia misled her in estimating the risk for smoking cigarettes.
 The verdict was later overturned, although McCabe died before the court proceedings finished.
 This case has been influential in litigation and legislation concerning document destruction, as British American Tobacco destroyed several documents in this case.

 In 2005, a court-enforceable settlement between the Australian Competition and Consumer Commission (ACCC) and Philip Morris (Australia) Limited, British American Tobacco Limited, and Imperial Tobacco Australia Limited, was reached.
 The companies agreed to stop describing cigarettes as “light” and “mild” and provide $9 million for corrective advertising, in exchange for the ACCC to no longer pursue certain legal action against the companies.
 Afterwards, the companies started to describe cigarettes with terms such as “rich”, “classic”, “smooth”, “fine”, “ultimate”, “refined”, and “chilled”.

 Tobacco companies have not been the only defendants in tobacco litigation.
 In cases regarding environmental smoke, the defendants are often the owners or managers of locations where environmental smoke occurs.
 In Meeuwissen v Hilton Hotels of Australia Pty Ltd (1997), the plaintiff argued environmental smoke in a nightclub constituted unlawful discrimination based on disability, and was awarded $AU2000 in compensation.
 Aside from disability discrimination, environmental smoke lawsuits have also cited common law negligence, occupational health and safety law, and occupiers’ law.
 The result of such litigation has been increased bans on smoking in the workplace and certain public places.

 Tobacco companies have also initiated litigation domestically and internationally, claiming government measures against tobacco have infringed on their commercial rights.
 In 2011, the Australian government introduced plain packaging legislation.
 Philip Morris Asia Limited challenged this directive under a bilateral trade agreement with Hong Kong, but did not succeed.
-Cuba, Honduras, Dominican Republic and Indonesia also filed a World Trade Organization complaint, but the WTO upheld the plain packaging law in 2017.
+Cuba, Honduras, the Dominican Republic and Indonesia also filed a World Trade Organization complaint, but the WTO upheld the plain packaging law in 2017.

+Some magazines have not yet ended tobacco advertising within their issues, largely because it remains unprohibited on a legal basis, likewise with promotions as well as free public distribution, mounting concern amongst organisations as a result.

+Austria

+Austria subscribed to the WHO anti-tobacco convention on December 14, 2005.